JuliaHsu/peak-bloom-prediction/README.md

 * Date: Feb.
 28th, 2022

 ## Introduction
-In this analysis, we demonstrate four methods of predicting the peak bloom data in the coming decade for all four locations required by the competition.
-The cherry trees' blossom development is dependent on weather conditions in winter or spring and species of growing degree.
-Especially, the trees will bloom highly affects by their growing degree days(GDD), which is a measurement based on the temperature degrees of the area where it is located and the certain threshold base temperature.
-Therefore, we studied the GDD calculations of the different cherry trees species listed in each location.
+This analysis demonstrates four methods of predicting the peak bloom data in the coming decade for all four locations required by the competition.
+The cherry trees' blossom development is dependent on weather conditions in winter or spring and species of growing degree (Shi. al, 2017).
+Especially, the trees will bloom highly affected by their growing degree days (GDD), which is a measurement based on the area's temperature degrees and the certain threshold base temperature.
+Therefore, we studied the GDD calculations of the different cherry trees species listed in each location (Prentice et al., 1992; Chung et al., 2011).
 ## Data
 1. [Peak Bloom Date dataset](https://github.com/GMU-CherryBlossomCompetition/peak-bloom-prediction/tree/main/data) provided by George Mason’s Department of Statistics cherry blossom peak bloom prediction competition.
 2. [Historical temperature and rainfall observations](https://psl.noaa.gov/data/gridded/data.cpc.globalprecip.html) are extracted from CPC Global Unified Gauge-Based Analysis.